 In California, you’re legally required to purchase insurance to cover certain property in case it is damaged or destroyed.
 The idea behind insurance is great.
-You make regular payments to a company who, in return, promises to cover the cost of the damage to your personal property.
-If you’re involved in car accident, car insurance is there to cover the cost.
+You make regular payments to a company that, in return, promises to cover the cost of the damage to your personal property.
+If you’re involved in a car accident, car insurance is there to cover the cost.
 If your house burns down, your homeowner’s insurance policy should cover the damage.
 Unfortunately, not all insurance companies follow through on their promises to cover your injuries.
 If a company has denied your insurance claim in bad faith you can take legal actions to protect your rights.
-A personal injury lawyer in San Diego can help you get the money you deserve.
+A San Diego Bad Faith Insurance Attorney can help you get the money you deserve.

 What is Bad Faith?

 Insurance companies are legally obligated to act in good faith when handling insurance policies and reviewing insurance claims.
 This means that they cannot do anything to “unfairly interfere” with your right to recover insurance benefits.
 When an insurance company fails to reasonably investigate a claim or rejects an injury claim without reasonable justification they will have breached this implied promise of good faith.
 This breach is known as bad faith.

 Filing a Bad Faith Claim for Damages